youyifong/tsp/README.md

 Output

-RuntimeWarning about invalid value in TrueDivide may occur in calls to center_of_mass may occur and can be safely ignored.

 - cellpose_counts_timestr.txt: number of predicted masks for each image

 - _masks.csv: a text file containing info about the size of each predicted mask and x-y coordinate of center pixel of each predicted mask